 Reasons to avoid

 This is the TV that keeps on giving, because not only is it a high-flier in all of T3's best OLED TVs category, it's now under the all-important four-figure asking price, even in its 55-inch format.
-As said in our LG OLED C2 review: "this is the best OLED TV for most people", delivering great picture quality at a great price point.
+As said in our LG OLED C4 review, this TV has "explosive picture performance".

-The presence of multiple HDMI 2.1 ports means this is also one of the best gaming TVs you can buy as well, thanks to excellent variable refresh rate (VRR) support it's one of the best TVs for PS5 too.
+The presence of a pair of HDMI 2.1 ports here also means this is also one of the best gaming TVs you can buy, thanks to excellent variable refresh rate (VRR) support it's one of the best TVs for PS5 too.
 A great all-rounder that's worth the investment.

 Best Affordable